JayXT/MessengerComparison/README.md

 # MessengerComparison
 Project aimed at providing thorough comparison of Telegram, Viber and WhatsApp messengers.
-This repository is currently targetting Italian localization.
+This repository is currently targetting Ukrainian, English and Russian localization.
-The original comparison table is available via following URLs:
+The comparison table is available via following URLs:

 - https://messenger-comparison.azurewebsites.net/en